Thunderstorm in a dream over a wide landscape with dark clouds and flashes

 The sky darkens.
 The air changes.
 The wind dies or, on the contrary, rises.
 Something is clearly coming.
 You feel the storm on your skin before the first peal.
 Anxiety mounts.
 Or anticipation.

-Your Guardian speaks through this image — that part which senses changes before they become obvious.
+Your Guardian speaks through this image: that part which senses changes before they become obvious.
 The Guardian raises its head and says: “Something is coming.
 Prepare.”
 This is not panic — it is intuition.
 Important information about what is building in your life or inside you.

 An approaching storm in a dream is an image of mounting tension.
 A conflict that has not yet broken out, but is already felt in the air.
 A conversation being postponed but inevitable.
 Internal pressure seeking a point of release.
 Or an external situation about to reach its critical point.
+On water, this overload returns as storm and overwhelming waves: building pressure that takes the form of a sea about to break over you.

 What do you do when you feel the storm approaching?
 Seek shelter — avoidance, a wish not to face what is coming.
 Stay in place — readiness to meet it.
 Move toward it — an active stance toward conflict or change.